syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/ToolbarCustomization.md

 {% highlight C# %}

-            editor.ToolbarSettings.ToolbarItems.Add(new FooterToolbarItem() { Icon = ImageSource.FromResource("IMgeditForms.delete.png"), Text="Delete" });
+            editor.ToolbarSettings.ToolbarItems.Add(new FooterToolbarItem() { Icon = ImageSource.FromResource("ImgeditForms.delete.png"), Text="Delete" });
-            editor.ToolbarSettings.ToolbarItems.Add(new FooterToolbarItem() { Icon = ImageSource.FromResource("IMgeditForms.more.png"), Text="More" });
+            editor.ToolbarSettings.ToolbarItems.Add(new FooterToolbarItem() { Icon = ImageSource.FromResource("ImgeditForms.more.png"), Text="More" });

 {% endhighlight %}

-### Adding SubItems to the FootertoolbarItem
+### Adding SubItems to the FooterToolbarItem

-`SubItems` only applicable for `FooterToolbarItem` and it represents grouped action of respective footertoolbarItem.
-SubItems will be arranged above the footertoolbarItem layout and you can also customize subitems appearence as like main toolbar items.
+`SubItems` only applicable for `FooterToolbarItem` and it represents grouped action of respective footer toolbar item.
+SubItems will be arranged above the footer toolbar item layout and you can also customize subitems appearance as like main toolbar items.

-Refer to the below code snippet to customize subitems of FootertoolbarItem,
+Refer to the below code snippet to customize sub items of footer toolbar item,

 {% highlight C# %}

  	editor.ToolbarSettings.ToolbarItems.Add(new FooterToolbarItem()
             {
                 Text = "More",
-                Icon = ImageSource.FromResource("IMgeditForms.Image.more.png"),
+                Icon = ImageSource.FromResource("ImgeditForms.Image.more.png"),
                 SubItems = new ObservableCollection<Syncfusion.SfImageEditor.XForms.ToolbarItem>()
                 {
                    new ToolbarItem() {
-                Icon = ImageSource.FromResource("IMgeditForms.Image.download.png")
+                Icon = ImageSource.FromResource("ImgeditForms.Image.download.png")
                 },
                    new ToolbarItem() {
-                Icon = ImageSource.FromResource("IMgeditForms.Image.share.png")
+                Icon = ImageSource.FromResource("ImgeditForms.Image.share.png")
                 } }
             });

 {% endhighlight %}

-N> You can remove existing toolbaritems(Text,Path,Shape,Transform,Reset,Undo,Redo and Save) from the image editor toolbarItems collection based on the index value.
+N> You can remove existing toolbar items(Text,Path,Shape,Transform,Reset,Undo,Redo and Save) from the image editor toolbarItems collection based on the index value.

-You can change icon and text value dynamically for any of already added toolbaritem based on the index as like below,
+You can change icon and text value dynamically for any of already added toolbar item based on the index as like below,

 {% highlight C# %}

 editor.ToolbarSettings.ToolbarItems[5].Text = "new item";
-editor.ToolbarSettings.ToolbarItems[3].Icon = ImageSource.FromResource("ImgPanning.Image.jpg");
+editor.ToolbarSettings.ToolbarItems[3].Icon = ImageSource.FromResource("ImgeditForms.Image.jpg");

 {% endhighlight %}

 ### ToolbarItemSelected event

-Whenever you tap the toolbar menu item, the `ToolbarItemSelected` event will be triggered and you can get the respective tapped toolbaritem as an argument as shown below,
+Whenever you tap the toolbar menu item, the `ToolbarItemSelected` event will be triggered and you can get the respective tapped toolbar item as an argument as shown below,

 {% highlight C# %}